Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Non-annotated transcript may has many start codons and stop codons.
 This function can print all combinations of start codons and stop codons.
 Default is False.
-      --best_no_sRNA, -bs   For generating best results, this function can exclude the sORFs which overlap with sRNA.
+      --best_no_srna, -bs   For generating best results, this function can exclude the sORFs which overlap with sRNA.
 Default is False.
-      --best_no_TSS, -bt    For generating best results, this function can include the sORFs which are not associated with TSS.
+      --best_no_tss, -bt    For generating best results, this function can include the sORFs which are not associated with TSS.
 Default is False.
       --ignore_hypothetical_protein IGNORE_HYPOTHETICAL_PROTEIN, -ih IGNORE_HYPOTHETICAL_PROTEIN